 Blackpool Central Pier

-It was the success of Blackpool’s North Pier which prompted the building of what was originally called the South Pier, we now know it as Blackpool Central Pier.
-Although a different designer, the same construction company built both piers.
+It was the success of Blackpool’s North Pier which prompted the building of what was originally called the South Pier, now known as Blackpool Central Pier.
+Although a different designer was appointed, the same construction company built both piers.

 The pier was opened on the 30th May 1868.

 From the start, the pier’s owners aimed to provide fun, rather than the more classy pastimes provided for the North Pier’s more stylish crowd, so dances, rather than concerts.
 Later came fairground rides and amusement machines.
 Steamboats docked at both piers.

 After the Second World War, amusements and activities evolved, depending upon what was popular at the time.
 Dance halls became theatres, bars became more popular and gave themselves ever more sassy names.
 Along came dodgems, waltzers, roller skating and other popular attractions.